 Risky?
 Impious?
 Doomed to failure?
 I know I wouldn’t want to try to write words that would sound right coming from the apostle Paul!
 But good preaching is a kind of prophetic connection between the revealed truth of God’s word, and our current situation.
 So King ventured to speak as Paul, in an effort to “make it plain.”

 The sermon was delivered at Dexter Avenue Baptist Church, Montgomery, Alabama, on 4 November 1956.
-There are a few audio excerpts from it here.
 It’s worth reading in full, as King chastens capitalism but demolishes communism; scourges Protestants and rebukes Catholics; excoriates the opponents of civil rights and then counsels the defenders of civil rights about how to resist spiritual pride.